How Real Gunfighters Carried

-By the time the twentieth century rolled around, misconceptions about how gun fights actually went down were being etched in the national psyche by dime novelists.
+By the time the time the twentieth century rolled around, misconceptions about how gun fights actually went down were being etched in the national psyche by dime novelists.

 One man, identified only as “a visitor from Texas” had been around for the real thing and tried to set the record straight in an article that was printed in papers across the country.